jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 generates user interfaces from schemas.

 Users SHOULD NOT expect metadata members to be understood by other parties.
-As a result, if consistent validation with other parties is a requirement, users SHOULD NOT use metadata members to affect how schema validation, as described in
+As a result, if consistent validation with other parties is a requirement, users MUST NOT use metadata members to affect how schema validation, as described in
 {{semantics}}, works.

 Users MAY expect metadata members to be understood by other parties, and MAY use